Care & Maintenance of Timber Flooring

 • One of the benefits of a hardwood timber floor is that it can be refinished if it becomes excessively scratched or dented.
 Boral Timber recommends the use of a flooring professional proficient in sanding and finishing to complete this work.

 A hardwood timber floor will look better for longer if it is kept as clean as possible.
 To remove surface dirt and grit, regularly vacuum, with a soft bristle head or an electrostatic attachment, or sweep with an electrostatic mop.
 Keep door mats clean.

-Use only quality lint free floor mops and thoroughly wash new mops to remove any lint.
+Use only quality lint-free floor mops and thoroughly wash new mops to remove any lint.
 Wipe up spills and leaks promptly with a dry cloth or dry paper towel.
 For sticky substances, moisten the cloth slightly Over wetting a floor when mopping or cleaning can change the moisture balance and cause a floor to expand, with some resulting in cupping.
-For this reason, it is important to ensure that mops and cloths are well wrung so that as little water solution as possible wets the floor.
+For this reason, it is important to ensure that mops and clothes are well wrung so that as little water solution as possible wets the floor.